h2non/rocky/README.md

 - Built-in middleware layer (compatible with connect/express)
 - Request transformer/adapter on-the-fly
 - HTTP traffic interceptor via middleware/events
-- Fluent and elegant programmatic API
+- Fluent, elegant and evented programmatic API

 ## When `rocky` is a good choice?

 - For HTTP service migrations, such an APIs
+- As HTTP adapter layer transforming the request/response
 - Replaying traffic to one or multiple backends
 - As HTTP traffic interceptor and adapter
 - As standalone reverse HTTP proxy with custom routing